sutummala/LungColonNet/README.md

 # LungColonNet

-Classification of lung and colon cancer using histopathological images using EfficientNetV2.
+Classification of lung and colon cancer from histopathological images (LC25000) using EfficientNetV2.